Advancing MAPF Toward the Real World: A Scalable Multi-Agent Realistic Testbed (SMART): Introduction

-MAPF researchers in both academia and industry require an efficient, realistic, and scalable software tool to evaluate MAPF algorithms in realistic settings.
-In academia, deploying hundreds of physical robots in a large environment to evaluate MAPF algorithms is impractical.
+MAPF researchers in both academia and industry require an efficient, realistic, and scalable software tool to evaluate MAPF planners in realistic settings.
+In this paper, we use the term \emph{scalability} to refer to runtime capacity in terms of the maximum number of robots that the testbed can support in simulation.
+In academia, deploying hundreds of physical robots in a large environment to evaluate MAPF planners is impractical.
 Meanwhile, developing software that can evaluate large groups of robots is a non-trivial task for MAPF researchers.
 Researchers must create high-fidelity simulation environments and robot models to capture realistic factors, as well as develop essential software components such as controllers and execution frameworks to execute their plans.
-Moreover, since many researchers come from the AI community, learning such simulation tools can be time-consuming and require significant effort.
-While some software tools~\cite{schaefer2023benchmark,heuer2024benchmarking} have been developed to evaluate MAPF algorithms in realistic settings, they do not scale to hundreds of robots and require significant engineering efforts to integrate new MAPF algorithms and maps.
+Moreover, since many researchers come from the AI community, learning such robotic simulation tools can require significant effort.
+While some software tools~\cite{schaefer2023benchmark,heuer2024benchmarking} have been developed to evaluate MAPF planners in realistic settings, they do not scale to hundreds of robots and require significant engineering efforts to integrate new MAPF planners and maps.
 In addition, industrial professionals possess realistic simulators for their applications of interest.
-However, they may not have the resources and expertise to implement state-of-the-art MAPF algorithms in their simulators.
-By having a realistic simulator that can easily interface with existing implementations of MAPF algorithms, industrial professionals can more easily understand and select a MAPF algorithm that fits their demands.
+However, they may not have the resources and expertise to implement state-of-the-art MAPF planners in their simulators.
+By having a realistic simulator that can easily interface with existing implementations of MAPF planners, industrial professionals can more easily understand and select a MAPF planner that fits their demands.